htlam/demo_move_variables/README.md

 # Demo Move Variables

-This project is an **interactive demonstration** on how to *swap variables* and *manipulate array elements* for students who are new to programming.
+An **interactive demonstration** on how to *swap variables* and *manipulate array elements* for beginners.

 A program statement does not really *move* variable.
-It *copies* and *overwrites* value of variable.
+It *copies* and *overwrites* the value of variable.
 Therefore, a dummy variable is often used to hold the temporary value.

-The following tasks are included to help student learn these maneuvers:
+The following tasks are included to help students learn these maneuvers:

 * Swap A and B
 * Swap A[1] and A[3]